Deterministic and Reliable Software-Defined Vehicles: key building blocks, challenges, and vision: Proposed vision

 Regarding vehicular hardware, two alternatives may be considered: an approach based on simulating parts of the vehicle; and an entire development vehicle.

-PixKit\footnote{Details available at \myurl{https://pixmoving-moveit.github.io/pixkit-documentation-en/pix-chassis-user-manual/}.
-Equipment available on the lab as of April 2024.} is a possibility currently under study.
-Alternatives such as the The Car Lab's HYDRAONE\footnote{Available at \myurl{http://weisongshi.org/hydraone/}.} could also be considered, even if less advanced than the PixKit alternative, in particular without out-of-the-box semi autonomous driving\footnote{Semi autonomous since the PixKit solution is fully dependent on previously mapped environments.}.
-Within the vehicle, computation systems such as NXP, through its BlueBox Development Kit\footnote{Details available at \myurl{https://www.nxp.com/design/design-center/development-boards-and-designs/bluebox-3-0-automotive-high-performance-compute-ahpc-development-platform:BlueBox}.} or Renesas through its R-Car H3e-2G Starter Kit\footnote{Details available at \myurl{https://www.renesas.com/in/en/products/automotive-products/automotive-system-chips-socs/rtp8j779m1askb0sk0sa003-r-car-h3e-2g-starter-kit}.} can be considered as \ac{ecu} for testing purposes.
+PixKit\footnote{Details at \myhref{https://pixmoving-moveit.github.io/pixkit-documentation-en/pix-chassis-user-manual/}{pixmoving-moveit.github.io}.} is a possibility currently under study.
+Alternatives such as the The Car Lab's HYDRAONE\footnote{Available at \myhref{http://weisongshi.org/hydraone/}{weisongshi.org/hydraone}.} could also be considered, even if less advanced than the PixKit alternative, in particular without out-of-the-box semi autonomous driving\footnote{Semi autonomous since the PixKit solution is fully dependent on previously mapped environments.}.
+Within the vehicle, computation systems such as NXP, through its BlueBox Development Kit\footnote{Details at \myhref{https://www.nxp.com/design/design-center/development-boards-and-designs/bluebox-3-0-automotive-high-performance-compute-ahpc-development-platform:BlueBox}{nxp.com}.} or Renesas through its R-Car H3e-2G Starter Kit\footnote{Details at \myhref{https://www.renesas.com/in/en/products/automotive-products/automotive-system-chips-socs/rtp8j779m1askb0sk0sa003-r-car-h3e-2g-starter-kit}{renesas.com}.} can be considered as \ac{ecu} for testing purposes.
 Well known alternatives such as the Raspberry Pi and equivalents can also be considered.

 It is important to point out the usage of existing infrastructure, such as \ac{atcll} smart city infrastructure — namely \acp{rsu} — to ensure connectivity of the testbed vehicular systems with the remaining smart city and other vehicles.